 Most visitors will probably want to stay in Seoul and take the free tourist shuttle bus to Vivaldi Park from Myeongdong (see below for access details); for the best rates, search Agoda for hotel deals in Seoul

 Airbnb is also a great choice for Seoul – hosts usually have it set up so you can arrive & check in by yourself without having to wait around or meet anyone, and the housing standards are decent with underfloor heating and excellent internet connections as standard.
 If you haven’t used Airbnb before, you can get a 35-dollar discount off your first rental by signing up through Snow Guide Korea; simply click on this link and register

 How to get to Vivaldi Park

-Take the free shuttle bus; it goes from Euljiro Il-ga Station (Line 2) near Myeongdong, and you just need to make a reservation on their website.
-The bus leaves at 10am and returns at 6pm, and takes about 90 minutes; see their site for full details here (you can also board at Hongdae Station and Samseong Station)
+Take the free tourist shuttle bus; you just need to make a reservation on their website.
+The bus leaves Myeongdong at 8am or 10.30am and returns at 6pm or 9.30pm, and takes about 2 hours; see their site for full details here (you can also board at Hongdae, Dongdaemun, and Samseong Station)